HomerReid/libBeyn/README.md

 usual SIE equation **M** **s**=**finc** can have nontrivial surface-current solutions **s** even for vanishing incident field **finc**.)

+## Example: Modes of a spherical dielectric cavity

+As a simple test, I'll use `scuff-spectrum` to look for modes of a spherical dielectric cavity---namely, a sphere of radius *R*=1 &mu;m, filled with a homogeneous lossless dielectric with relative permittivity &epsilon;~r~=4.
+For this problem, I can compute the exact mode frequencies numerically by looking for roots of the denominator of the Mie scattering coefficients relating interior to incident fields for M-type and N-type spherical polarizations.

 [scuffem]:	 	http://homerreid.github.io/scuff-em-documentation
 [libhmat]:	 	https://github.com/HomerReid/scuff-em/tree/master/src/libs/libhmat